archerixx/cx/README.md

 ### Compiling CX on Windows

+Install GIT from https://git-scm.com/downloads and setup Go https://golang.org/.

-An installation script is also provided for Windows named `cx-setup.bat`.
-You can compile CX on Windows by running:
+An installation script provided for Windows is named `cx-setup.bat`.
+Download zip or clone repository on your machine.
+Browse to cx-develop directory with Command prompt.
+Compile CX on Windows by running:

 ```
 cx-setup.bat
 ```

+Resolve any ERRORs that might come up during setup and compile again.

 You should test your installation by running: